Open and Discrete Maps with Piecewise Linear Branch Set Images are Piecewise Linear Maps: Introduction

-Finally, as an application of our results, we construct examples of quasiregular mappings in Section \ref{sec:EdenMap} in the form of the following proposition. \begin{proposition} For each $n \in \N$ there exists a non-constant quasiregular mapping $f \colon \R^{2n} \to \mathbb{CP}^n$. \end{proposition} As mentioned above, a large motivation for the contemporary study of branched covers comes from their subclass of quasiregular mappings.
-Often quasiregular mappings in dimensions larger than $2$ are difficult to construct, but it can oftentimes be easier to construct branched covers.
-Thus Proposition \ref{prop:projective} demonstrates that Theorem \ref{thm:maintheorem} can be applied in some cases to enhance a branched cover into a quasiregular mapping.
+Finally, as an application of our results, we construct examples of quasiregular mappings in Section \ref{sec:EdenMap} in the form of the following proposition. \begin{proposition} For each $n \in \N$ there exists a non-constant quasiregular mapping $f \colon \R^{2n} \to \mathbb{CP}^n$. \end{proposition} As mentioned above, a large motivation for the contemporary study of open and discrete maps comes from their subclass of quasiregular mappings.
+Often quasiregular mappings in dimensions larger than $2$ are difficult to construct, but it can oftentimes be easier to construct open and discrete maps.
+Thus Proposition \ref{prop:projective} demonstrates that Theorem \ref{thm:maintheorem} can be applied in some cases to enhance an open and discrete map into a quasiregular mapping.